GonzalezLabUCSF/WSL-Installation-Manual/README.md

 ![Data](img/cuda_runtime.png)

-Also select Nsight VSE, Visual Studio Integration,Nsight Systmens and Nsight Compute from the submenus as shown below.
+After the installer is done with installation.
+Open the installer again and select the remaining packages.
+Including Nsight VSE, Visual Studio Integration,Nsight Systmens and Nsight Compute from the submenus as shown below.

 ![Data](img/cuda_nsight.png)